 36" x 48" - Acrylic on canvas

-I had finally made it to Esperanza, my grandfathers hometown and the last place where his art work had been seen by my family.
+I had finally made it to Esperanza, my grandfather’s hometown and the last place where his artwork had been seen by my family.
 My seemingly impossible task was to try and find one of his paintings, but where would I begin?

-My grandfather died tragically in 1948, not even 30 years old.
+My grandfather died tragically in 1948; not even 30 years old.
 14 years later my family fled the island once it became clear that Castro's new government was indeed communist in nature.
 They left with a suitcase in each hand and left everything else they couldn't carry behind.
-My grandfathers paintings were left with servants and never seen again.
+My grandfather's paintings were left with servants and never seen again.
 Nobody in my family remembers the names of the servants or knows anything about them.
-All I knew was the street where my grandfather lived.
+I did however learn the name of the street where my grandfather lived.

-The next 5 hours were spent criss crossing the town, dropping in on every relevant person he could think of.
-Despite his greatest efforts, we were unable to find the lost paintings, but I did meet people who remembered my family, including a woman who was taught by my great-grandmother in elementary school (she was a math teacher) and were were able to find the location of my great-grandfathers bakery.
-The graciousness of the townsfolk and their heartfelt attempts to help me was an incredible experience, and in many ways it inspired me to create this portrait series.
+The next 5 hours were spent crisscrossing the town, dropping in on every relevant person he could think of.
+Despite his greatest efforts, we were unable to find the lost paintings, but I did meet people who remembered my family, including a woman who was taught by my great-grandmother in elementary school.
+We were also able to find the location of my great-grandfather's bakery, which was now a social hall for veterans of the revolution.

-I feel i'll forever be indebted to Hector for taking that afternoon of his life to help a total stranger.
+I feel I'll forever be indebted to Hector for taking that afternoon of his life to help a total stranger.
 Hopefully this portrait at least gets me started toward my repayment for his time and help.